carbonplan/research/articles/stripe-reports-insights/index.md

 We are grateful to Stripe for encouraging transparency, and to the many organizations and individuals who took the time to prepare these public applications.
 Making this information available to all offers the broader climate community a chance to grow and improve over time.

 This article summarizes our major takeaways from our analysis.
 For additional detail, check out our [project reports](https://carbonplan.org/reports) and the [terms of our engagement](#terms-of-engagement) with Stripe.
-Please note that this is independent work that only represents CarbonPlan’s views, not those of Stripe or any other organizations.
+Please note that this is independent work that represents only CarbonPlan’s views, not those of Stripe or any other organizations.

 ## What we did

 We performed an independent analysis of the 24 project proposals.
 Faced with a wide range of projects spanning everything from soil carbon management to direct air capture, we took a broad, comparative approach.

-Our goals were to harmonize metrics and concepts across a range of projects; to analyze and validate claims made by projects where possible based on the best available science and data; and to better understand challenges and opportunities facing organizations seeking climate solutions.
-As a result of our focus on cross-cutting issues, we played a different role than the domain experts who governments and companies typically engage to evaluate project proposals in specific subject-matter areas.
+Our goals were to harmonize metrics and concepts across a range of projects; to analyze and validate claims made by projects where possible, based on the best available science and data; and to better understand challenges and opportunities facing organizations seeking climate solutions.
+As a result of our focus on cross-cutting issues, we played a different role than the domain experts whom governments and companies typically engage to evaluate project proposals in specific subject-matter areas.

-We are making all our analysis, methods, and commentary from our process public because we want our reports to help all interested organizations — researchers, project proponents, sponsor organizations — learn about the field and improve outcomes in future iterations.
+We are making public all analysis, methods, and commentary from our process because we want our reports to help all interested organizations — researchers, project proponents, sponsor organizations — learn about the field and improve outcomes in future iterations.
 While we appreciate that confidential analysis is common (and sometimes necessary) in climate programs, it can also reduce transparency and lead to duplicate work.
 Our work aims to address both challenges, and to that end, we’re committed to growing and improving our public database of project reports over time.

 Making our work public is also an opportunity to reflect on what can and cannot be said with confidence in the complex and nascent space of carbon removal.
 The gaps we’ve identified will help us and others develop open source methods for more detailed analyses of projects and technologies in future programs, and we welcome feedback on our process.